quteron/algorithmify/algorithms/sorting/comparison-sort/selection-sort/README.md

 The last smallest element is ![Initial Array](images/found-5.png) and it already stays at the correct position, as it's the last element in the unsorted part of the array.
 So we just moves by one element the boundary of the unsroted part and complete sorting:
 ![Initial Array](images/sorted-array.png)

+Now we have a bigger picture of how this algorithm works.
+Let's move to its implementation.

 ### Algorithm Invariants
 Based on the discussed example let's define invariants that we need to check during the algorithm implementation for its correct behaviour.
 As you can see for any position `i` in the array the following should be true: